B22Ren/B22Ren/README.md

 -  Hi, I’m Bordianu Renata
--  I’m interested in improving my skills and developing my skills on the vast knowledge og IT.
+-  I’m interested in improving my skills and developing my skills on the vast knowledge in IT.
--  Pronouns: She/Her